Description

 This article describes how to configure FortiGate HA Reserved Management Interface.

-It provides direct management access to each individual cluster unit by reserving a management interface as part of the HA configuration.
+The aim is to provide direct management access to each individual cluster unit using a different IP address by reserving a management interface as part of the HA configuration.

 This simplifies the use of external services such as SNMP to monitor and manage the cluster units.